cmu-16-180/16-180_Concepts_of_Robotics/README.md

 4. It will pop open a directory selector.
 Navigate to where you want the class folder (e.g., Documents) and click "Select as Repository Destination".
 5. Wait for the download to finish.
 A popup will appear at the bottom right asking "Would you like to open the cloned repository?"
     * **Click "Open".**
+6. If it asks "Do you trust the authors of the files in this folder?"
+    * Leave the checkbox next **unchecked** to "Trust the authors of all files in this parent folder ..."
+(You can check the box if you want, but it's not necessary for this class.
+    * **Click the button "Yes, I trust the authors"**
+7. If it asks, "The extension 'GitHub Copilot Chat' wants to sign in using GitHub'."
+You can cancel or allow to your preference (if you don't know, choose "Cancel")

 Your file explorer on the left should now look like this:
 ```
 16-180_Concepts_of_Robotics/
 ├── .gitignore
+├── LICENSE
+├── README.md (this file)
 ├── requirements.txt
 ├── scripts/
 │   ├── check_setup.py